Claudia-Palierne/DataMining-MagicSeaWeed/README.md

 ## How to Run

 * Install the required packages running the commands above (Requirements).
-* In order for the code to run, you need to insert the absolute path that contains your own API key from Stormglass.io in the json file.
+* In order for the code to run, you need to insert your own API key of Stormglass.io in the json file.
 * Run the main Python script using python main.py with the following options passed as arguments :
   - `-mode` : whether should the data be print in the stdout or store in a SQL database (more information about this option below)
   - `-country` : the country from which you want to extract the data : Hawaii, France or Israel.
 You can also extract all of them with choosing the "ALL" option.